Eebbu/Easty/items/report.md

    * **Reasons**:  By centralizing common functionalities in the base class, there is a significant reduction in code duplication across subclasses.
  When changes are required, such as modifying how listeners are set, these can be made in one place, especially setting of post pages are very similar.

-3. Singleton Design Pattern:
+3. Singleton Design Pattern<br>
     * **Objective** : We implemented singleton design pattern in the LoginUser class because there is only one instance of LoginUser required.
-    This design pattern makes sure that class has only one instance and provides a global access to that instance.
+    This design pattern makes sure that class has only one instance and provides a global access to that instance. <br>
-    * **Code Locations**: defined in [Class LoginUser, method getInstance, info and error](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/LoginUser.java?ref_type=heads).
+    * **Code Locations**: defined in [Class LoginUser, method getInstance, info and error](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/LoginUser.java?ref_type=heads).<br>
     * **Reasons** : This class is used for user information and error messages that can be helpful to debug and check errors.
 It manages the components that require single point of access or control.

 4. Adapter Pattern<br>
-   **Objective:** Allows objects with incompatible interfaces to collaborate.<br>
+   * **Objective:** Allows objects with incompatible interfaces to collaborate.<br>
-   **Code Locations:**
-   - Used in the ListDataAdapter class, which adapts a list of Post objects to be usable in a ListView which expects data in a specific format.<br>
+   * **Code Locations:** Used in the ListDataAdapter class, which adapts a list of Post objects to be usable in a ListView which expects data in a specific format.<br>

-    **Reasons:**
+   * **Reasons:**
-     - Interface Compatibility: Converts the interface of the List<Post> into the interface expected by the ListView, enabling seamless integration of complex data structures with UI components.
+     - Interface Compatibility: Converts the interface of the List<Post> into the interface expected by the ListView, enabling seamless integration of complex data structures with UI components.<br>
      - Reusability: Allows the same Post data to be reused in different list-based UI components without modifying the underlying data structure or the components themselves.

 5. Builder Pattern<br>
-   **Objective:** Separates the construction of a complex object from its representation so that the same construction process can create different representations.<br>
+   * **Objective:** Separates the construction of a complex object from its representation so that the same construction process can create different representations.<br>
-   **Code Locations:**
+   * **Code Locations:**
    - Used in constructing complex Post objects, in scenarios where a Post object consists of various discrete parts that are assembled step-by-step.<br>
    **Reasons:**
    - Step-by-step Construction: Allows for constructing complex objects step-by-step, particularly useful when creating an object requires setting many attributes that could be optional.<br>